chevdor/gho/README.md

 <!-- -->

-    Command line utility for the tera templating engine.
-You need to provide a template using the tera syntax as well as some data (various format are supported)
+    Command line utility to quickly open your github/gitlab repo in a browser

     Usage: gho [REMOTE]